 Judge: Trump administration must take new DACA applications

-NEW YORK (AP) - The Trump administration must accept new applications for the Deferred Action for Childhood Arrivals program that protects some young immigrants from deportation.
+NEW YORK (AP) — The Trump administration must accept new applications for the Deferred Action for Childhood Arrivals program that protects some young immigrants from deportation, a federal judge ruled Friday, in vacating a memo from the acting Homeland Security secretary that had suspended it.

-U.S. District Judge Nicholas Garaufis says the government has to post a public notice within three days that new DACA applications are being accepted.
+U.S. District Judge Nicholas Garaufis said the government had to post a public notice within three days — including on its website and the websites of all other relevant government agencies — that new DACA applications were being accepted.

 The ruling follows one from November where Garaufis said Acting Department of Homeland Security Secretary Chad Wolf was unlawfully in his position.

+Wolf had issued his memo after the U.S. Supreme Court had ruled in June that President Donald Trump failed to follow rule-making procedures when he tried to end the program.

+Garaufis also ordered the government to put together a status report on the DACA program by Jan.
+4.

-In the latest ruling, the judge says that invalidates the memo Wolf had issued in July suspending DACA.
-An email seeking comment was sent to Homeland Security.
+An email seeking comment was sent to the Department of Homeland Security.

+“Every time the outgoing administration tried to use young immigrants as political scapegoats, they defiled the values of our nation.
+The court’s order makes clear that fairness, inclusion, and compassion matter,” said New York state Attorney General Letitia James, who led a number of state attorneys general in one of the lawsuits against the administration.

+DACA, which was started in 2012 during the Obama administration, allows certain young immigrants who were brought to the country as children to legally work and shields them from deportation.
+Those who are approved for it must first go through background checks and regularly renew.

 Copyright 2020 The Associated Press.
 All rights reserved.